 - Hover over the form and click Edit Integrations (or click anywhere on the form to load the integration settings)

 - Add any additional fields you’d like on your form.

 To delete a field, click the trash can icon and then Delete.
 If you see a lock icon instead of a trash can, your field is marked as required.
 You’ll need to make the field optional in order to delete it (either in Leadpages’ settings, or in some cases, in the settings for whichever service the field is coming from).

-Once you've added custom form fields to an email service provider your page is integrated with, you'll see that field available within the form widget's settings.
+Once you've added the custom form field in your email service provider and your page is integrated with that service, you'll see that field available within the form widget's settings.